JeremyJalpha/GettingStarted_Public/Anti Crypto theses.md

  - Bitcoin is not legal or recognised as legal tender
    - What is a signature and how do signatures hold up the legal framework?
  - Bitcoin is a scam or pyramid scheme
-   - Where driver / admin key? - See king of the hills.
+   - Where driver / admin key?

 # Repeats